branham24-cmd/hyrox-trainer/README.md

 Phase	Length	Focus
 Transition Bridge	~5 weeks	Re‑entry off D‑10 — rebuild easy running, relearn ergs/stations, set baseline tests
-Phase 1 — Aerobic Base	4 weeks	Build the aerobic engine Phase 2 — Strength‑Endurance	4 weeks	Hold pace as fatigue climbs; stations at race weight Phase 3 — Race Specificity	5 weeks	Compromised running, race‑pace work, simulations Phase 4 — Sharpen & Taper	3 weeks	Openers, primers, race day
+Phase 1 — Aerobic Base	4 weeks	Build the aerobic engine; station work as fresh capacity blocks Phase 2 — Strength‑Endurance	4 weeks	Stations at race weight; compromised running introduced Phase 3 — Race Specificity	5 weeks	Full race‑order compromised work, race‑pace runs, simulations Phase 4 — Sharpen & Taper	3 weeks	Openers, primers, race day

 Do the Bridge first — it's a separate on‑ramp before Week 1, not part of the numbered weeks.

+How the programming works

+Every session in the plan is fully specified — exact distances, station names, reps, rounds, rest, and weights — so there's nothing to interpret on the day.

+Station weights are Open‑Men race standard and appear on every session: SkiErg 1000m · Sled push 50m @ 152kg · Sled pull 50m @ 103kg · Burpee broad jump 80m · Row 1000m · Farmers 200m @ 2×24kg · Sandbag lunge 100m @ 20kg · Wall balls 100 @ 6kg to the 10ft/3m target.
+(Sled figures include the sled itself.)
+Progression is built in.
+Phase 1 trains stations fresh to build capacity; Phase 2 introduces compromised running with shorter station doses at race weight; Phase 3 runs full race‑order compromised sessions at race pace plus timed simulations (half → ~75% → dress rehearsal); Phase 4 sharpens and tapers.
+Deload weeks auto‑lighten (W4, W8, W11) instead of prescribing a full grind.
+Run paces stay relational — "@ race pace", "@ 5k pace", "@ threshold" — because they're set from the 5 km time trial in Bridge Week 5, which individualizes them to me.
+The "How to read the plan" panel explains the mapping and shows the race‑weight reference.
 The tabs
 Train — the week‑by‑week plan.
-Tap any day to open the full session, log your numbers, and see your last values as "ghost" placeholders.
+Tap any day to open the full, explicitly‑programmed session, log your numbers, and see your last values as "ghost" placeholders.
 Check off days to fill the phase progress bar.
 Tests — benchmark tracking (5 km TT, 1 km HYROX pace, 500 m Ski, 500 m Row, max wall balls, simulation total).
 Retest at the Bridge, Week 8, and Week 13 to watch the engine come.
 Course — the 8 stations in race order with weights and race‑day rules of thumb.
 Fuel — carb/protein targets periodized to the training day; syncs conceptually with my Food Buddy macros.